Tour de France 2026 sprinters guide: who can win green?

 Tier 1: The main green jersey favourites

-Tier 2: The pure sprint threat
+Tier 2: The pure sprint threats

 Tier 3: The versatile scorers